bnfour/md-mods/readme.md

 * Please read [FAQ](#frequently-asked-questions) and ["Known Issues"](#known-issues).

 # Mod list
 Currently, this repo contains two scoreboard-related mods.
 They can be used together.
-Compatibility with other mods is unknown -- probably should work if other mods do not mess with the scoreboard itself and character selection too much.
-No guarantees though.

 ## Scoreboard characters
 Mod file: `ScoreboardCharacters.dll`